NSSO Home

 but my brother-in-law pointed out, it looks like antler.
 COOL!

-original, I have a 3" overlap between front and rear roof skins.
-I used the
+There is a 3" overlap between front and rear roof skins with butyl tape

 Door frame installed - used #8 1" stainless steel screws.